Stringz/data-science-toolkits-and-architectures/README.md

     sudo apt install python3-pip

 Non-root users may need to set up a virtual environment.
-With the pip function ready, we can use it to download Keras and Tensorflow:
+With the pip function ready, we can use it to download Keras, Tensorflow and Matplotlib with the requirement text file:

-    pip install keras
-    pip install tensorflow
+    pip3 install -r requirement.txt

-Note that Keras and Tensorflow may also load some dependent components, dependencies, if they aren't found on your system.
-Keras itself is one of the dependencies of Tensorflow 2.0, so the command `pip install tensorflow` should be sufficient.
+Note that those packages may also load some dependent components, dependencies, if they aren't found on your system.
-Lastly, you need to install MatPlotLib with `pip install matplotlib`.